-As of December 31, 2023, we own two issued U.S. patents directed to tivumecirnon and other related compounds, pharmaceutical compositions comprising the same and therapeutic methods of using the same for the treatment of diseases including cancers; one corresponding pending patent application in the U.S. and four corresponding pending patent applications in Brazil, Canada, Israel and Japan; and 35 corresponding issued patents in Australia, China, Hong Kong, 23 countries through the European Patent Convention, India, Japan, South Korea, Macao, Mexico, New Zealand, Singapore, South Africa and Taiwan.
+As of December 31, 2022, we own two issued U.S. patents directed to FLX475 and other related compounds, pharmaceutical compositions comprising the same and therapeutic methods of using the same for the treatment of diseases including cancers, one corresponding pending patent application in the U.S. and six corresponding pending patent applications in Brazil, Canada, Israel, South Korea, New Zealand, and Taiwan; and 10 corresponding issued patents in Australia, China, Hong Kong, the European Patent Convention, India, Japan, Mexico, Russia, Singapore and South Africa.
 Our issued U.S. patents, and any patents that may issue from our pending applications worldwide, are scheduled to expire in 2037, excluding any additional term for patent term adjustment(s) or extension(s), and assuming payment of all applicable maintenance or annuity fees.

-We also own one pending U.S. patent application, one corresponding issued patent in South Africa and 14 corresponding pending patent applications in Australia, Brazil, Canada, China, Hong Kong, the European Patent Convention, India, Israel, Japan, South Korea, Mexico, New Zealand, Singapore and Taiwan directed to polymorphic forms of tivumecirnon and formulations thereof.
+We also own one pending U.S. patent application and 15 corresponding pending patent applications in Australia, Brazil, Canada, China, Hong Kong, the European Patent Convention, India, Israel, Japan, South Korea, Mexico, New Zealand, Singapore, South Africa and Taiwan directed to polymorphic forms of FLX475 and formulations thereof.
 Any patents that may issue from these pending applications, in the United States and worldwide, are scheduled to expire in 2040, excluding any additional term for patent term adjustment(s) or extension(s).

-In addition to the composition of matter patents and patent applications described above, as of December 31, 2023, we own one issued U.S. patent, two corresponding patents issued in New Zealand and South Africa, and 13 corresponding pending patent applications in Australia, Brazil, Canada, China, Hong Kong, the European Patent Convention, Israel, Japan, South Korea, Mexico, New Zealand, Singapore, and Taiwan, all directed to the use of CCR4 antagonists generally, including tivumecirnon specifically, in therapeutic methods of treating EBV positive cancers.
+In addition to the composition of matter patents and patent applications described above, as of December 31, 2022, we own one pending U.S. patent application, a corresponding patent issued in South Africa, and 14 corresponding pending patent applications in Australia, Brazil, Canada, China, Hong Kong, the European Patent Convention, India, Israel, Japan, South Korea, Mexico, New Zealand, Singapore, and Taiwan, all directed to the use of CCR4 antagonists generally, including FLX475 specifically, in therapeutic methods of treating EBV positive cancers.
 Any patents that may issue from these pending applications, in the United States and worldwide, are scheduled to expire in 2038, excluding any additional term for patent term adjustment(s) or extension(s.)